author/action-rollback/README.md

     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-It's a bit easier to understand in context of a complate workflow:
+It's a bit easier to understand in context of a complete workflow:

 ```yaml
 name: Publish